-The Dax Centre is a leader in the use of art to raise awareness and reduce stigma towards mental illness.
-Through our exhibitions and educational programs we seek to engage, inform and encourage community connections and conversations about mental health.
+The Dax Centre is a leader in the use of art to raise awareness and reduce stigma towards mental health issues.
+Through the exhibitions and educational programs they seek to engage, inform and encourage community connections and conversations about mental health.

 The Dax Centre is co-located in the University of Melbourne and complements the many other art and cultural programs and collections found there.
 It is accessible by public transport and there is adequate parking.